Want To Teach Your Kids Self-Control? Ask A Cameroonian Farmer

 "The moms breast-feed their babies before they start to cry so they don't need to express any negative emotion," Lamm says.
 "This emotion is already regulated before it's expressed."

-Western moms spend a lot of time looking at their babies for signals to figure out what their babies needs.
+Western moms spend a lot of time looking at their babies for signals to figure out what their babies need.
 The Nso moms don't do this.

 "They believe they — the moms — know what is good for a baby, and they do what is good for a baby," Lamm says.
 "They don't need to look for signals from the baby."